docksal/docksal/docs/content/stack/configuration-variables.md

 Override the default DNS server that Docksal uses.
 For environments where access to Google DNS server (`8.8.8.8`) is blocked, it should be set to the LAN DNS server.
 This is often true for VPN users or users behind a corporate firewall.

+### DOCKSAL_NO_DNS_RESOLVER

+`Default: 0`

+Set to `1` and run `fin system reset` to disable the DNS resolver configuration.

+This can be used if there are issues with DNS resolution on the host machine while running Docksal.

+Also check `DOCKSAL_DNS_DISABLED` as it may be a better option than just disabling the host resolver configuration.

 ### DOCKSAL_DNS_DISABLED

 `Default: 0`

-Set to `1` and do `fin system restart` to completely disable `docksal-dns` service on any platform.
+Set to `1` and do `fin system reset` to disable the `docksal-dns` built-in service and switch to using the public `.docksal.site` base domain.
+This automatically sets `DOCKSAL_DNS_DOMAIN=docksal.site` and  `DOCKSAL_NO_DNS_RESOLVER=1`.

 Useful when `docksal-dns` is conflicting with corporate rules or if some other software restricts it (`0.0.0.0:53: bind: address already in use`).

-For Docksal projects to work you will need to switch to using `docksal.site` TLD, or use `fin hosts` commands subset to edit OS-wide hosts file in semi-automatic mode, or manually add project host to the OS-wide hosts file.
+Projects that do not override the `VIRTUAL_HOST` variable will switch to the new `docksal.site` base domain after running `fin project restart`.
+Projects that hardcode `VIRTUAL_HOST` will either need to update the value (e.g., `VIRTUAL_HOST=myproject.docksal.site`) or use [fin hosts](/fin/fin-help/#hosts) command to manage host records. semi-automatic mode.

 ### DOCKSAL_HEALTHCHECK_TIMEOUT